nehararora/practise-code/python/README.md

 # Running
 To run, use the corresponding unit test module (e.g. foo_test.py for foo.py.)
 In some cases unit tests are within the same module, in those cases running ./foo.py should work.

-I recommend the excelent [nose test runner](https://nose.readthedocs.org/en/latest/)
+I recommend the excellent [nose test runner](https://nose.readthedocs.org/en/latest/)